October 28th, 2020 Last Updated on: December 16th, 2021

 April 5, 1838

 A loosely-knit confederation of Native American tribes in the Great Lakes, Illinois, and Ohio regions rose up against the British forces.
-They were successful and persuaded the British government to change policies to be more favorable toward Native Americans.
+They were successful and persuaded the British government to change national policies to be more favorable toward Native Americans.

 Indian Citizenship Act